California Medical Marijuana Card Renewal >

 To be eligible to become a primary caregiver in California, you must be at least 18 years of age, unless you are emancipated or the parent of a minor child who is a qualified patient.
 You must also be a resident of California, but not necessarily in the same county where the patient lives.
 However, if you are a primary caregiver for more than one qualified patient, you are obligated to live in the same county as them.

-Note that MMIC or medical marijuana identification card is synonymous with MMJ card, and both are used interchangeably.
+Note that MMIC or medical marijuana identification card is synonymous with medical marijuana card, and both are used interchangeably.
 With a California MMIC, patients and caregivers can buy quality and designated quantities of cannabis from dispensaries in the state.

-30-35 days.
+It takes 30-35 days from the date of application.
 While California medical marijuana identification card applications are collected at the county level, they are centrally processed and documented by the California Department of Public Health's Medical Marijuana Identification Card Program (MMICP).
 Once the application is approved by the MMICP, the cards are sent back to the county program, ready for pick up.

 If the county or state MMICP finds any reason to deny your application, you will be notified within 30 days.
 Some reasons that can lead to application denial include improperly completed forms, errors in providing information, unlisted serious medical conditions, and many more.
 Your physician must be licensed to practice medicine or osteopathy by the Medical Board of California, the California Board of Podiatric Medicine, or the Osteopathic Medical Board of California.
 Otherwise, your application will be denied.